 - Add half the amount of fresh Coriander (we will need the rest later).

-- Season with salt, but the same way as coriander, do not use it all (you will use salt again on the veggies).
+- Season with sweet paprika and salt, but the same way as coriander, do not use all the salt (you will need to use it later on the veggies).

 - Add garlic and your ‘Ras El Hanout‘ or mixed spices.